META-1-Official/soft-launch-meta1-ui/app/help/en/introduction/wallets.md

 ## Management

-The user interface is capable of carrying and accessing several separated wallets each containing possible several accounts and corresponding funds.
+The user interface is capable of carrying and accessing several separated wallets each containing possible several wallets and corresponding funds.
 You can create, backup, and switch existing wallets in `Settings->Wallets`.